g-plane/wasm-language-tools/docs/guide/getting-started/editors.md

 To use WebAssembly Language Tools in Visual Studio Code, you just need to install [the extension](https://marketplace.visualstudio.com/items/?itemName=gplane.wasm-language-tools) from the marketplace.
-You don't need to install the server binary manually, since the extension bundles it for you.
+You don't need to install the server executable manually, since the extension bundles it for you.

 ## Zed

 Install the [WebAssembly Text Format](https://zed.dev/extensions?query=WebAssembly+Text+Format) extension.
-Once opened a `.wat` file, server binary will be automatically downloaded, so you don't need to install it manually.
+Once opened a `.wat` file, server executable will be automatically downloaded, so you don't need to install it manually.

 ## Neovim

 Neovim has built-in support for WebAssembly Language Tools via [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md#wasm_language_tools).

 > [!IMPORTANT]
-> You need to [install the server binary](./binary.md) manually and make sure it's in your `$PATH` (or specify the binary path manually).
+> You need to [install the server executable](./executable.md) manually and make sure it's in your `$PATH` (or specify the executable path manually).

 For the minimal setup, add the following lines to your `init.lua`: